-We are a group of hand weavers of all levels, beginners to master weavers, in a cabin near Franklin N.C. and we are dedicated to continuing the rich tradition of weaving in southern Appalachia.
-We do teach beginners and enjoy modern hand weaving projects as well.
+We are a group of hand weavers in a cabin near Franklin N.C. and we are dedicated to continuing the rich tradition of weaving in southern Appalachia.
+We weave traditional styles of weaving and enjoy modern hand weaving projects as well.
 Anything and everything that we want to weave goes on these looms!
 We have all of the necessary tools for every step of the weaving process.
 Occasionally we have workshops with a guest instructor.
-This Spring (2024) we were fortunate and happy to have a workshop on Mexican Tapestry taught by Joanne Arvidson Hall.
+In 2024 we were fortunate and happy to have a workshop on Mexican Tapestry taught by Joanne Arvidson Hall.
+In 2025, some of us requested and enjoyed a workshop on inkle weaving at the Cowee School near Franklin NC with Theresa Bouchonnet.

-We weave together on Tuesdays, and invite weavers of all levels to join us by requesting more information.
+We weave together on Tuesdays, and invite weavers to contact us to request more information.
 Our focus is both traditional and modern weaving.
 Anything we want to weave goes on these looms!
 We have an extensive collection of books available to check out for members.
 We also would like to find out more about you and your weaving experiences.
-All are welcome also to come by and visit and see hand weavers at work!
-Call or email us to set up an appointment.

 Nextdoor to us is the Nonah Craft Cabin, where you can sometimes find Kathy Tinsley, granddaughter of Louise Slagle, and Krista Skrede.
-Sometimes Kathy is preparing rags or weaving a commissioned rag rug, at their cabin they offer workshops on arts and crafts such as needle felting, eco-printing, wreath making, and other pursuits.
+Sometimes Kathy is preparing rags or weaving a commissioned rag rug At their craft cabin they offer workshops on arts and crafts such as needle felting, eco-printing, wreath making, and other pursuits.

 In the early 1900's many Settlement Schools were founded in this region as a part of a broad social experiment to provide both academic education for students, and for the teaching of skills such as woodcarving, hand weaving on looms, agriculture, and homemaking, to name a few examples of the students' curriculum.